pywirrarika/naki/README.md

 - Micher, J. (2019).
 [Bootstrapping a Neural Morphological Generator from Morphological Analyzer Output for Inuktitut.](https://scholar.colorado.edu/cgi/viewcontent.cgi?article=1023&context=scil-cmel) In Proceedings of the Workshop on Computational Methods for Endangered Languages (Vol. 2, No. 1, p.
 7).

 - Escobar Farfan, J. I. (2019).
 [Nahuatl contemporary writing: studying convergence in the absence of a written norm](http://etheses.whiterose.ac.uk/23958/1/escobar-farfan-phdthesis_032019.pdf) (Doctoral dissertation, University of Sheffield).

+- Chen, Emily, and Lane Schwartz.
+(2018) [A morphological analyzer for St. Lawrence Island/Central Siberian Yupik.](https://www.aclweb.org/anthology/L18-1416) Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC-2018).
+2018.

 - Cardenas, R. & Zeman, D. (2018) [A Morphological Analyzer for Shipibo-Konibo](https://aclanthology.info/papers/W18-5815/w18-5815).
 Proceedings of the Fifteenth Workshop on Computational Research in Phonetics, Phonology, and Morphology (pp. 131-139).